 - February: Applications are typically due by early February.
 Specific deadlines are determined by departments.

 - March: Offer letters and contracts are emailed to the students, typically with stipend amount, confirmation of summer research dates (these will vary with each project), and acceptance information.

-- Early April: Deadline for SUMMER HOUSING APPLICATIONS.
+- MARCH 29, 2019: DEADLINE FOR SUMMER HOUSING APPLICATIONS.
 Each student that plans to live on campus for the summer must submit the online housing application through the Residential Life office.

 - May through August: Summer research dates.
 Dates vary by project, but are typically 4-8 weeks long.

 - Early to mid June: Responsible Conduct of Research Training, offered to all students and in some cases a requirement for research.